RaymondSWE/CS2-Marketplace/README.md

 - `bots floats`: Sends the float values of the bots' items to the client.
 - `pricelist`: Sends the current pricelist to the client.
 - `rates`: Sends the current rates for ignore, trash, user, and bot to the client.
-- `offer status`: Sends the status of the trade offer to the client.
+- `Offer status`: Sends the status of the trade offer to the client.

 ### Received by Server